ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![Test app](./images/apic-testapidevportal.png)

 1. Scroll down to the Try this operation section for the GET /quote path.
 Enter your Client ID and your Client secret and click the Call Operation button
-2. Scoll down below the Call operation button.
+2. Scroll down below the Call operation button.
 You should see a 200 OK and a response body as shown below.

 ![Test app](./images/apic-testapidevportalcall.png)